MathJSLab/.github/LOGBOOK.md

 This file contains general information about the actions of the [MathJSLab Project](https://mathjslab.com/) that go beyond the scope of the individual projects.
 In other words, what cannot be recorded in the `CHANGES.md` file of each software project, or the general actions of the organization, are recorded here, indexed by date.

+## 2025-10-17

+- Changes in the `input/resource/mathjslab-app/download-config.json.njk`.
+The `script/helper/prettier-math-protect.ts` script was removed from list due to changes in math markdown patterns in the `mathjslab-app` project.
+The `script/helper/prettier-math-protect.ts` and `script/helper/prettier-unescape-math.ts` files were kept in the organization repository to serve as the basis for other command line utility scripts.

 ## 2025-10-16

 - The `ts-node` and `ts-loader` packages were installed as development dependencies.
 The `"tsx"` script was created in the `package.json` file.